garysweaver/irie/README.md

     resources :foobars, :constraints => {:format => /json/}, :defaults => {:format => 'json'}

 That's it.
-Now you can serve up some Javascript in one of your views that hits the RESTful services that have been defined.
+Now you can serve up some Javascript in one of your views that hits the restful_json services that have been defined.

 Just start the Rails server: